General Mills Logo

 General Mills Logo History

-The first logo of General Mills was a reflection of the background of this company.
+The first General Mills logo reflected the company’s background.
 It was created based on several flour milling companies that united around the large Washburn-Crosby plant, which dates back to the mid-1800s.
 General Mills appeared in 1928, and its emblem featured a mill wheel.
 And over time, the iconic Big G badge was developed.

 What is General Mills?

-General Mills is an American company operating in the food industry.
-Its predecessor is a flour mill founded in the mid-1800s in Minneapolis.
-Flour is still included in the manufacturer’s assortment, but now it is not the main product.
+General Mills is an American food company.
+Its predecessor is a flour mill founded in Minneapolis in the mid-1800s.
+Flour is still included in the manufacturer’s assortment, but it is no longer the main product.
 The company focused on semi-finished products, canned food, bakery, and confectionery products.

 1928 – 1949